How To Stop Bullying

 • It is also very important that you understand that anger is a healthy emotion and that it is aggression, confusion, and emotional disturbance that we are dealing with in bullies and their victims.
 Your students need to learn about how to forgive and how to heal their anger so that it can be used in productive ways.
 Healthy anger fuels effective action!

-• The communication skills necessary for confict resolution need to be taught in your school as a regular part of your curriculum.
-You will find a basic outline of these communication skills on this page.
+• The communication skills necessary for conflict resolution need to be taught in your school as a regular part of your curriculum.
 Learn these skills yourself, and see if you can find a way to regularly and consistently teach them to your students.
-They include empathy and reflective listening, which are powerful tools for bullies and their vicims to learn, which will help them overcome their problems.
+They include empathy and reflective listening, which are powerful tools for bullies and their victims to learn, which will help them overcome their problems.

 • It is also essential that you manage your own anger, so that you don't add to the problems in your school.
-If this is a serious problem for you, and you find yourself afraid, irritated and angry a lot of the time, check out these books, these CD programs, and these counseling services.
+If this is a serious problem for you, and you find yourself afraid, irritated and angry a lot of the time, check out our books, audiobooks and counseling services.

 • And finally, to be an excellent educator, you need to become a Goodfinder, so that you are looking at your students' assets, strengths and good qualities and not their problems all of the time!
-Learn more at Goodfinding.com.
 Your students need you to believe in them!

 We need you!